Rio Grande Gorge: Geology

 Geologically, the Rio Grande Gorge is a canyon, carved out by erosion over the last several million years.
 The Rio Grande Gorge and its river follow a topographical low within the larger Rio Grande Rift; a mixture of volcanic activity, shifting tectonic plates, and erosion of layers of gravels and lava yielded the recognizable narrow, deep gorge visible today.

 Ecosystem

 The canyon ecosystem descends 800 ft from rim to river, creating a unique diversity in plant and animal life.
 Ancient piñon and juniper forests are home to 500-year-old trees.
 Wildlife include mule deer, red-tailed hawk, mountain blue-bird, prairie dog and big horn sheep.

 The climate is semi-arid with summer thunderstorms common in July and August, and snow possible from November through March.
-Summer temperatures range from 45 to 90 F and in winter from −15 to 45 F.
+Summer temperatures range from 45 to 90 F and winter temperatures range from −15 to 45 F.

 National Wild and Scenic River

 In 1968, the Rio Grande was among the first eight rivers the US Congress designated into the National Wild and Scenic Rivers System to protect outstanding resources values.
 The Wild and Scenic River flows through the Rio Grande Gorge Recreation Area.
 The recreation areas include the Wild Rivers area in the north and the Orilla Verde area in the south, which provide hiking, boating, fishing and camping facilities.